-Three documentaries you need to watch, that have made an impact on our world.
+Three documentaries you need to watch.

 When we attended the Australian International Documentary Conference in February, the hot word(s) of the moment were, IMPACT PRODUCING.
 When that term is thrown around they mean, producing content that creates an impact in the world that we live.
 Our researcher, Ornella Mutoni, reviewed three impact documentaries that you have to watch to understand what a difference documentary came make.